Botspot/pi-apps/DOCUMENTATION.md

     ```
 - `refresh_pkgapp_status` - For the specified package-app, if dpkg thinks it's installed, then mark it as installed.
 - `refresh_all_pkgapp_status` - For every package-app, if dpkg thinks it's installed, then mark it as installed.
+- `refresh_app_list` - Forcibly regenerate the app list for the GUI.
+This overrides the usual shortcuts made by the `preload` script and guarantees that the app list will really be regenerated.
+It's useful for the `updater`, where unforseen changes in script design may cause the app list to be displayed improperly.

 Logfile functions below.
 - `get_logfile` - Find the most recent logfile for the specified app.